thumbor/thumbor-bootcamp/README.md

   </a>
 </p>

-thumbor bootcamp is a program to ease new contributors into thumbor's ecosystem, while learning more about open-source collaboration and technology.
+[thumbor bootcamp](https://github.com/thumbor/thumbor-bootcamp) is a program to ease new contributors into [thumbor](https://github.com/thumbor/thumbor)'s ecosystem, while learning more about open-source collaboration and technology.
+[Apply now!](https://github.com/thumbor/thumbor-bootcamp/issues/new)

 ### 🕵️ Who's invited?